berkeley-sgsa/mysite/content/current_students/books.md

 </br>*There's also a course on combinatorics this semester in the math department called Math249: Algebraic Combinatorics.
 Despite the scary "algebraic" prefix it's really fun.
 Download [here](http://www-math.mit.edu/~rstan/ec/).*

 ## 4. Computational Biology

+### 'Big Picture' Overview
+- ''Modern Statistics for Modern Biology'' by Susan Holmes and Wolfgang Huber
+</br>*Accessible 'data analysis'-focused overview of the field, with numerous motivating examples and plentiful opportunities for hands-on practice.
+Although written for biologists, can indirectly help with developing an understanding of how to identify problems that impact on biology.*

 ### Bioinformatics
 - ''Statistical Methods in Bioinformatics'' by Ewens and Grant
 </br>*Great overview of sequencing technology for the unacquainted.*
-- ''Computational Genome Analysis: An Introduction'' by Deonier, Tavare, and Waterman
+- ''Computational Genome Analysis: An Introduction'' by Deonier, Tavaré, and Waterman
 </br>*Great R code examples from computational biology.
 Discusses the basics, such as the greedy algorithm, etc.*

 ### Population Genetics
--''Probability Models for DNA Sequence Evolution'' by Durrett
+- ''Probability Models for DNA Sequence Evolution'' by Rick Durrett
-- ''Mathematical Population Genetics'' by Ewens
+- ''Mathematical Population Genetics'' by Warren Ewens

 ## 5. Computer Science